20% off your first purchase with code: SHOP24

 3. Go sit on the rug for afternoon meeting

-Once everyone’s desks are tidy and they are all sitting in front of me on the rug, I send them a few at a time to quietly get their backpacks and then return to the rug.
+Once everyone’s desks are tidy and they are all sitting in front of me on the rug, I send a few students at a time to quietly get their backpacks and return to the rug.
 This is also when my classroom helpers can do their jobs.
 Everyone else is kept seated with every students’ attention on me for our afternoon meeting.

 Arrival and dismissal aren’t the only times you need to plan efficient transitions.
-One excellent way to keep things running smoothly is to post your daily schedule for your students to see.
+One excellent way to keep things running smoothly is to post your daily schedule for students to see.
 This lets them know what is happening next in their day and will give them a sense of control.

 Lining Up

-Another effective way to line up is using a special saying or chant to help students remember what good behavior looks during hallway transitions.
-My favorite is the acronym HALL:
+Another effective way to line up is using a special poem or chant to help students remember how good behavior looks during hallway transitions.

 • Hands at sides